Blog About Art Related Matters

 Hűen őrzött emlékek,

-Hogy alkotni késztettétek kezemet
+Hogy alkotni késztettétek kezemet.

 abstract curved lines painting flora inspired nature painting